UEFA Euro 2012: Qualification

 The draw for the UEFA Euro 2012 qualifying competition took place in Warsaw on 7 February 2010.
 Fifty-one teams entered to compete for the fourteen remaining places in the finals, alongside co-hosts Poland and Ukraine.
 The teams were divided into nine groups, with the draw using the new UEFA national team coefficient for the first time in order to determine the seedings.
 As defending champions, Spain was automatically top-seeded.
 The qualifying process began in August 2010 and concluded in November 2011.
 At the conclusion of the qualifying group stage in October 2011, the nine group winners qualified automatically, along with the highest ranked second placed team.
-The remaining eight-second placed teams contested two-legged play-offs, and the four winners qualified for the finals.
+The remaining eight second-placed teams contested two-legged play-offs, and the four winners qualified for the finals.

 Twelve of the sixteen finalists participated at the previous tournament in 2008.
 England and Denmark made their return to the Euro after missing out on 2008, while Republic of Ireland returned after a twenty-four-year absence to make their second appearance at a European Championship.
 One of the co-hosts, Ukraine, made their debut as an independent nation (before 1992 Ukraine participated as part of the Soviet Union).
 With the exception of Serbia – according to UEFA's ranking at the end of the qualifying stage – Europe's sixteen highest-ranked teams all qualified for the tournament.

+Romania and Turkey were the only teams failing to qualify for the final tournament after qualifying to UEFA Euro 2008.
+(Austria and Switzerland also failed to qualify, but, as hosts of the previous tournament, they did not need to take part in qualifying.)

-As of 2020, this was the last time Greece qualified for the European Championship finals, and the last time Austria, Belgium, Hungary, Slovakia, Switzerland, Turkey and Wales failed to qualify.
+As of 2024, this was the last time Greece qualified for the European Championship finals, and the last time Austria, Belgium, Hungary, Slovakia, Switzerland and Turkey failed to qualify.